Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Real visibility of cost per waste stream

-The first cost-saving lever appears when companies gain real visibility into the unit cost of each waste stream.
-Digitalisation makes it possible to cross-reference generated tonnage, collection frequency, operator pricing and treatment routes.
+The first cost-saving lever appears when the company gains real visibility into the unit cost of each waste stream.
+Digitalisation makes it possible to cross-reference generated tonnage, collection frequency, operator pricing and treatment route.

-In practice, this enables rapid identification of waste streams with abnormal costs, over-contracted services or unnecessarily expensive treatment options.
+In practice, this lets you detect waste streams with abnormal costs, over-contracted services or unnecessarily expensive treatments, and correct them without switching supplier, simply by adjusting how they are managed.

 Reduction of hidden costs caused by administrative errors